IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 ### 3.2.1 Simple Facility Registry

 A Simple Facility Registry will allow any searches on its facility data.
+It manages it's own data and doesn't receive data updates from other services.
 It will contain Location and Organization data to reference mCSD Facilities and Jursidictions as well as any other non-jurisdicational Organizations.
 It will also include geographic data so searches can also be done by distance.
+It will optionally include healthcare service content.

 The following actors, transactions, and resources shall be used.